 Take a short break in south east Queensland's Granite Belt at one of our favourite times of the year.
-Early Autumn in the national parks, heralds dramatic skies, abundant wildlife and cool nights radiant with stars.
-Walks include creek explorations, exhilarating ascents of the local peaks and shorter strolls through sub-tropical rainforest in World Heritage listed areas.
-From Brisbane we travel south west to Main Range National Park for rainforest and lookout walks with the option to climb Mt Mitchell.
+Autumn in this region heralds dramatic skies, abundant wildlife and cool nights radiant with stars.
+Walks include creek explorations, exhilarating ascents of the local peaks, and shorter strolls through sub-tropical rainforest in World Heritage listed areas.
+From Brisbane we travel south west to Main Range National Park for rainforest and lookout walks with the option to climb to Mt Cordeaux.
 This park straddles the Great Dividing Range and is part of the Scenic Rim arc of mountains.
 South of Stanthorpe we spend three nights at Girraween National Park.
 Meaning "Place of Flowers", Girraween National Park is famous for its granite domes, improbable balancing boulders and exquisitely water worn creek forms.
 Walks lead us to fascinating underground creeks, magnificent granite outcrops and lookouts over the eucalypt forests and heathlands.
 Each day, we will offer a selection of popular and lesser known walks with options to hike as much or as little as you prefer.
 Our final walk is to the largest exposed granite monolith in Australia, at Bald Rock National Park before returning to Brisbane in the late afternoon.